Sequential subspace methods on Stiefel manifold optimization: Algorithms

 \subsection{Sequential subspace methods(SSM)}

-Manifold optimization involves performing multiple retractions during each determination of step length, which can be time-consuming, especially when $n$ is much larger than $r$.
+Manifold optimization involves multiple retractions at each step-length determination, which can be time-consuming, especially when $n$ is much larger than $r$.
 To address this, sequential subspace methods have been proposed for solving the sphere minimization problem outlined in (\ref{eq_1d'})\cite{hager_global_2005}.
-Specifically, the authors consider incorporating of Newton direction vector and the ground vector within the subspace to ensure the convergence of a global minimizer for the sphere minimization problem.
+Specifically, the authors consider incorporating the Newton direction vector and the ground vector into the subspace to ensure convergence to a global minimizer for the sphere minimization problem.
 Further applications of subspace methods can be found in~\cite{CSIAM-AM-2-4}.
 These methods concentrate on conducting retractions within a smaller dimensional space, leading to a significant reduction in computational complexity when dealing with large-scale problems.
 In this section, we will extend the framework in \cite{hager_global_2005} to address the $St(n,r)$ minimization problem in (\ref{main_P}), emphasizing the quality of the solutions.